bitrise-io/devcenter/docs/tips-and-tricks/xcodebuild-export-options.md

 Back in the days of Xcode 6 this was everything you had to do; just specify the format to be `ipa` and set the required paths and the Provisioning Profile to be used for code signing the `ipa`.

-`Xcode 7` instroduced a lot of additional archive feature and the support for defining more complex archive parameters.
+`Xcode 7` introduced a lot of additional archive feature and the support for defining more complex archive parameters.
 This meant that although Xcode 7 still supports the old parameters, it's now declared as **deprecated**, and you'd get the following warning if you'd use the old parameters instead of the new `-exportOptionsPlist` parameter: